Beardography/sweetness-and-lightning/content/recipes/sesame_short_bread.md

-# "Sesame short bread / boule de neige",
+# Sesame short bread / boule de neige
-#### "servings": "null",
+#### servings: null
-### "ingredients": [
+### ingredients
-                [
-                    "75g flour",
+- "75g flour",
-                    "50g butter"
+- "50g butter"
-                ],

-                [
-                    "25g raw sugar",
+- "25g raw sugar",
-                    "10g white sesame"
+- "10g white sesame"
-                ],

-                [
-                    "60g flour",
+- "60g flour",
-                    "50g unsalted butter",
+- "50g unsalted butter",
-                    "25g almond powder",
+- "25g almond powder",
-                    "15g sugar"
+- "15g sugar"
-                ]
-            ],

-### "steps": [
+### steps
-                "Let the butter come to room temperature",
+1. "Let the butter come to room temperature",

-                "Sift the flour into a bowl and add the butter from Step 1.
+2. "Sift the flour into a bowl and add the butter from Step 1.
 Cut and combine the flour and butter until it becomes similar to bread crumbs.
 Once combined add Group A",

-                "Fold and mix the dough until it becomes uniform.
+3. "Fold and mix the dough until it becomes uniform.
 As it begins to take shape mold it into forms",

-                "Cover the top with cellophane and spread the dough, pushing down hard with a table spoon",
+4. "Cover the top with cellophane and spread the dough, pushing down hard with a table spoon",

-                "Remove the cellophane, bake in pre-heated oven at 150°C for 40 minutes",
+5. "Remove the cellophane, bake in pre-heated oven at 150°C for 40 minutes",

-                "Once baked, score with a knife and leave to cool.
+6. "Once baked, score with a knife and leave to cool.
 Enjoy once it's completely cooled",

-                "Bring butter to room temperature",
+7. "Bring butter to room temperature",

-                "Add Step 1 to bowl and cream with whisk.
+8. "Add Step 1 to bowl and cream with whisk.
 Add the sugar and whisk",

-                "Add the flour and almond powder.
+9. "Add the flour and almond powder.
 Use a rubber spatula to fold mixture together.
 Don't knead it!",

-                "Once the powder is all gone, carefully combine the crumbs together",
+10. "Once the powder is all gone, carefully combine the crumbs together",

-                "Put Step 4 on to cellophane on a chopping board, then shape.
+11. "Put Step 4 on to cellophane on a chopping board, then shape.
 Leave in fridge for 1-2 hours",

-                "Split Step 5 into 30 pieces and shape into balls",
+12. "Split Step 5 into 30 pieces and shape into balls",

-                "Bake Step 6 in 160°C for 20 minutes",
+13. "Bake Step 6 in 160°C for 20 minutes",

-                "Once baked, leave to cool (cooling rack).
+14. "Once baked, leave to cool (cooling rack).
 Sprinkle with sugar (5-10g) while warm.
 Leave to cool",

-                "When cool put in plastic bag and add more sugar (5g).
-Shake the bag to cover with sugar" ],
+15. "When cool put in plastic bag and add more sugar (5g).
+Shake the bag to cover with sugar"

-### "points": [
+### points
-                "It's okay if it falls apart a little at this point!"
+- "It's okay if it falls apart a little at this point!"
-            ]
-        },